There are several public registers that may be useful for identifying the asset position of another party prior to enforcement.

 That being said, a distinction must be drawn between the protective measures (mesures conservatoires) that are available to a creditor who has not yet obtained an enforceable judgment, and those measures that constitute actual enforcement of a judgment (mesures d’exécution forcée).

 Application to the enforcement judge will normally be made ex parte.
-The creditor must simply demonstrate the existence of his or her claim and the threat of non-recovery of said claim.
+The creditor must simply demonstrate the existence of their claim and the threat of non-recovery of said claim.
 In a simple debt collection situation, it is usual to present copies of all relevant invoices, together with a copy of a formal demand letter before action (mise en demeure), by recorded delivery post.

 If the application is successful, the creditor must ensure that the bailiff serves notice of the protective measure on the debtor within three months of the judge’s order, failing which it is no longer effective.
-The creditor will be obliged to start proceedings to obtain an enforceable judgment within a period of one month from the date of enforcement of the protective measure.
-Failure to do so results in the automatic lapse of the measure.
+The creditor will be obliged to start proceedings to obtain an enforceable judgment within one month from the date of enforcement of the protective measure; failure to do so results in the automatic lapse of the measure.
 The low standard of proof required to obtain a protective measure and the nature of ex parte proceedings put the creditor in a strong position.
-Therefore, if the creditor fails to obtain an enforceable judgment, he or she may be liable for any damage suffered by the debtor.
+Therefore, if the creditor fails to obtain an enforceable judgment, they may be liable for any damage suffered by the debtor.

 The appropriate protective measure requested from the enforcement judge will depend on the nature of the debtor’s asset to be frozen.
 If the debtor is a company, every asset is at risk, whether movable or immovable, tangible (corporels) or intangible (incorporels).
 The position is very similar for an individual debtor, except for movable property that is necessary for general living or employment, which is not subject to attachment.